feststelltaste/sas2024/README.md

 * https://ovh2.mybinder.org/
 * https://notebooks.gesis.org/binder/ (rather lame)

 You need to place the URL of this repository into the field "GitHub repository name or URL" and press the "launch" button.
-After launching, you need to change the url part `lab` to `notebook`.
+After launching, you need to change the url part `lab` to `notebooks`.

 ## Local installation